 If you would rather have a private walk with me, you can always email me or give me a call at the number in the Contact section, and then we can discuss the private tour.
-I'm sometimes willing to do private tours on my days off.
-The price is just £12 per person with a minimum of 15 people per walk OR the equivalent value if there are less than 15 people ie 15 x £12= £180.
+I'm sometimes (but not always) willing to do private tours on my days off.

-ALWAYS CHECK THE MESSAGE:NB Updated details of times, engineering works and other underground line problems, are always given in advance in the message at the telephone number in the Contact section.
+ALWAYS CHECK THE MESSAGE:NB Updated details of times, engineering works and other underground line problems, are always given at 07905 746 733.

 MY OTHER WALK

-In case you are interested I also perform a very well-known London horror walk called 'The Blood and Tears Walk'five times a week.That one is edgy and disturbing - but also good fun - and will only cost you £5 if you come on this one first, otherwise it will cost £10 (undiscounted price).
+In case you are interested I also perform a very well-known London horror walk called 'The Blood and Tears Walk'five times a week.That one is edgy and disturbing - but also very entertaining - and will only cost you £6 if you come on this one first, otherwise it will cost £11 (undiscounted price).
+I also wrote a book on the dark side of London called 'Bloody London' which has sold 5,500 copies and been very well reviewed.

 FINALLY:I really look forward to meeting you soon and providing fresh insights for you into the wonderful world of the genius William Shakespeare.